 Considering not all the users who spend time on your mobile app are your loyal customers, identifying the loyal ones is also important.
 This is what covers under this component of Behavioral segmentation, and further, used for delivering lucrative benefits to them and preventing them getting magnetized to your competitors.

 This Behavioral Segmentation component helps you to uncover what makes customers choose your brand over others - Do they like the quality of the solutions you offer?
 Or your marketing tactics?
 Or rely on your brand because of convenience?

 Getting an idea of this helps you with uncovering the real motivators for your customers and thus, working heavily on those aspects.

-These 5 subcategories of Behavioral segmentation helps the businesses and mobile app experts with building better marketing strategies and thus, gaining more ROI.
+These 5 subcategories of Behavioral segmentation help businesses, mobile app experts, and digital marketing agencies build better marketing strategies and thus, gaining more ROI.

 With this attended to, let’s turn directly towards different ways to introduce the concept of Behavioral segmentation in mobile app marketing.